akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 |--------|--------------|
 | **Welsh folk tale** | The story of Llywelyn the Great's faithful hound, missing and later found dead, demonstrates that medieval audiences understood the anguish of a lost animal companion.
 This influenced the "Goosie is missing" scene in the early chapters. |

----

 ## III.
-Quick Reference: Where Influences Appear in the Story
+Where Influences Appear in the Story

 | Influence | Story Element |
 |-----------|---------------|